Letting the tiger out of its cage: bosonic coding without concatenation: Summary of results

 \prg{Infinite-support examples} The single-mode two-component cat code is a tiger code, admitting no occupation number constraint (\(\HZ = 0\)) and codewords that are fixed-eigenvalue eigenstates of \(\hat{a}^2\) (\(\HX = 2\)).

-Coherent-state repetition codes, whose codewords are tensor products of the same coherent state, correspond to zero \(\HZ\) and the \(\HX\) of a repetition code.
-Such codes can encode either a logical rotor or a logical qudit, depending on the number of physical modes \(N\) --- a subtle feature of homology.
+Coherent-state repetition codes, whose codewords are tensor products of the same coherent state, correspond to the case where $H=0$ and where $G$ is the check matrix of a repetition code.
+Such codes can encode either a logical rotor or a logical qudit, depending on the parity of number of physical modes \(N\) --- an interesting feature of homology.
 A dual of these codes are the Fock-state repetition codes, whose \(\HZ\) matrix is a generating matrix of the \(A_N\) root lattice.
 Two-mode versions of both of these codes are special, yielding infinite-dimensional logical subspaces spanned by various pair-coherent states.

-The two-mode pair-cat qubit is the simplest tiger code with nonzero generator matrices, but it does not improve over the \(Z\) distance of the two-component cat code.
-Its many-mode extension protects against abitrary losses on all but one mode, but has a \(Z\) distance that vanishes with the number of modes.
+The two-mode pair-cat qubit is the simplest tiger code with nonzero generator matrices, but it does not improve over the \(Z\)-distance of the two-component cat code.
+Its many-mode extension protects against arbitrary losses on all but one mode, but has a \(Z\)-distance that vanishes with the number of modes.

-A four-mode code based on the pair-cat code outperforms both the pair-cat and two-component cat codes in terms of \(Z\) distance.
-It belongs to a family of tiger-code analogues of the qubit Shor \cite{shor1995scheme,knill2000efficient,ralph2005loss} (a.k.a. \eczoohref[quantum parity check]{quantum_parity}) family.
+Even small examples of tiger codes, like the three-mode and four-mode tiger codes, show intriguing behavior.
+For instance, the three-mode tiger code encodes a logical rotor and triples the code distances compared to a bare rotor or a logical rotor encoded in pair-coherent state, respectively.
+A four-mode code achieves two-fold enhancement in both $X$- and $Z$-distances compared to the two-component cat codes.
+It belongs to a family of tiger-code analogues of the qubit Shor \cite{shor1995scheme,knill2000efficient,ralph2005loss} (a.k.a. quantum parity check) family.
 It's dephasing protection holds for \textit{all} values of the energy and does not require a large-energy limit --- an effect that, to our knowledge, is a first among codes based on coherent states or their concatenations.
 This implies that codewords for any nonzero \(\Delta\) are exactly orthogonal.
 Moreover, the code admits a logical \(X\) operation in the form of a quadratic (i.e., beam-splitter) Hamiltonian for such cases.